everx-labs/evernode-se/README.md

 execution:
 code, stack, control registers, gas, etc.

-Logging configuration is stored in `/ton-node/log_cfg.yml` file.
+Logging configuration is stored in `/ton-node/log_cfg.yml` file by default, but you can change this path with ton-node-config file in `log_path` field.
 In order to change the default logging verbosity of other parameters, you can configure logging in several ways:

 1. In the running container by changing `/ton-node/log_cfg.yml` file: